Catholic Association Pilgrimage: Catholic Association Hospitalité

 b.
 To strengthen the bonds of fraternal life between its members and to help them maintain their obligations as Christians, their responsibilities in the Church and their devotion to Our Lady.
 This service consists especially of looking after the material needs of the sick pilgrims although the obligation of a member of the Hospitalité is not limited to material work.
 Members will be expected to help all pilgrims to benefit fully from the religious and social benefits of a pilgrimage to Lourdes.

 Volunteer pilgrims may apply for membership of the Hospitalité on conclusion of their first pilgrimage.
 The Hospitalité Council may admit to the membership any class of person or individual who, in their opinion, renders suitable services to the sick.
 Following approval by the Hospitalité Council, applicants will be admitted to ordinary membership during their next pilgrimage to Lourdes, having made an Act of Consecration before the Patron or Chaplain.
 After working with the Pilgrimage for a further two years as members, helpers may apply for admission to full membership of the Hospitalité the following year.
-The Hospitalité Council may also invite 'Sick Pilgrims' to become full members of the Hospitalité who support the organization through their prayers.
+The Hospitalité Council may also invite 'Sick Pilgrims' to become full members of the Hospitalité who support the organisation through their prayers.

 It is worth remembering that members are encouraged to take the Spirit of Lourdes home with them and to promote the pilgrimage, in particular by recruiting other volunteers and by making known the facilities provided for Sick Pilgrims, both those who need to stay in an Accueil (house of welcome for the sick) and others who would be better served in a hotel.

-As of October 2018 the CA Hospitalité Council consists of: